 How many ETFs does PNC Investments offer access to online?

-PNC Investments offers access to a core offering of more than 500 ETF product options within 65 Morningstar categories from some of the top providers in the industry.
+PNC Investments offers access to a core offering of product options from some of the top providers in the industry.

 However, PNC Investments does not offer inverse and/or leveraged ETFs.